GSG-K3/next-js-workshop/rendering-and-Data-fetching.md

 # `getStaticPaths` (Static Generation)

-`getStaticPaths` using with page has dynamic routes, this function is define a list of paths that have to be rendered to HTML at build time.
+`getStaticPaths` using with page has dynamic routes, this function is define a list of all paths that have to be rendered to HTML at build time.

-to run `getStaticPaths` we must  export an `async function` called `getStaticPaths` from a page that uses dynamic routes, Next.js will statically pre-render all the paths specified by getStaticPaths.
+to run `getStaticPaths` we must  export an `async function` called `getStaticPaths` from a page that uses dynamic routes, Next.js will statically pre-render all the paths specified by `getStaticPaths`.

 ```js